enriquechoza/gh-actions-demo/10-OOP/02-Challenge/README.md

 ### Deliverables: 15%

-* At least one sample SVG file generated using the application must be submitted.
+* A sample HTML file generated using the application must be submitted.

 * Your GitHub repository containing your application code.

 ### Walkthrough Video: 32%

-* A walkthrough video that demonstrates the functionality of the SVG Logo Maker and passing tests must be submitted.

-* The `README.md` file must include a link to the walkthrough video.
+* A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.

-* The walkthrough video must show all tests passing from the command line.
+* The walkthrough video must show all four tests passing from the command line.

 * The walkthrough video must demonstrate how a user would invoke the application from the command line.

 * The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.

-* The walkthrough video must demonstrate a generated SVG file by opening the file in the browser and the image in the browser must reflect the choices made by the user. (i.e. test, shape, and colors)
+* The walkthrough video must demonstrate a generated HTML file that matches the user input.

 ### Technical Acceptance Criteria: 40%